 How do you feel about switching between characters in a single video game?
-Is it something you enjoy, because it gives you the chance to see a digital world through multiple pairs of eyes?
-Or would you prefer to stay with one protagonist throughout your gameplay and get to know them fully?
+Is it something you enjoy, because it gives you the chance to see a digital world through multiple eyes?
+Or would you prefer to stay with one protagonist throughout and get to know them fully?

 The reason I ask is because I recently played something which made me consider how this mechanic is used in more detail.
 During a week off work and in between too-many-hours of The Elder Scrolls Online, I returned to my preferred genre and completed a few adventures.
 Unforeseen Incidents, a title I’d first heard about at EGX Rezzed in 2018, proved to be a great dystopian story with a nice art-style; and I finally had the chance to play detective-drama Lamplight City in full after previewing it last year.